Meet Cortex - AI Powered, Expertise Refined Decision EngineYour AI Optimization Engine

 The systems behind the rankings.

 Space Partition Tree And Graph (SPTAG).
-Vector retrieval system used to surface semantically related results when exact matches are sparse.
-The semantic layer is more conservative than Google's, which is why exact-match still works on Bing where it has stopped working on Google.
+SPTAG is Microsoft's approximate-nearest-neighbor vector index, open-sourced in 2019 and used inside Bing to power semantic retrieval.
+It represents queries and documents as high-dimensional vectors and finds the closest matches at scale, surfacing related results when literal keyword matches are sparse.
+This is the layer that lets Bing understand meaning rather than only matching strings.
+In practice Bing's semantic layer is applied more conservatively than Google's, which is why exact-match keyword targeting still moves rankings on Bing where it has largely stopped working on Google.

 What Bing weights, ranked.